Knots for Stair Ropes & Handrails

 The usual crown plait measurement on our stair ropes is approximately 450mm (18 inches), comprising 80mm (3 inches) of plain rope and 380mm (15 inches) of plaiting or braiding, including the 2 ply manrope knot, although we can also make to your requirement.

-Originally, the idea for the crown plait as an ending for a stair rope came from a request for us to copy an old photograph for a chateau restoration.
-You can see some images of our crown plaits in situ here used as endings on the stair ropes we provided for the refurbishment of the Cromarty Historic Parish Church in Scotland.
+Originally, the idea for the crown plait as an ending for a bannister rope came from a request for us to copy an old photograph for a chateau restoration.
+You can see some images of our crown plaits in situ here used as endings on the rope handrails we provided for the refurbishment of the Cromarty Historic Parish Church in Scotland.

 Decorative Tassels